 Stan Lindwasser is new to Beacon, but not to the art scene.
-Stan has been a professional painter for decades, and has designed installations that were shown at the Brooklyn Museum and the Brooklyn Public Library in Brooklyn, NY and the Bertha Urdang Gallery in New York City.
-An excerpt from his Artist Statement: "I question the place and role of color: on lines, as lines, or replacing lines.
-The works I have been doing reflect my career long interest in the details of line and color, the creation of shapes and the placement of these on paper, or in space.
+Stan has been a professional painter for decades, and has designed installations that were shown at the Brooklyn Museum and the Brooklyn Public Library in Brooklyn, NY, and the Bertha Urdang Gallery in New York City.
+An excerpt from his artist statement includes: "I question the place and role of color: on lines, as lines, or replacing lines.
+The works I have been doing reflect my careerlong interest in the details of line and color, the creation of shapes and the placement of these on paper, or in space.
 These paintings reflect my thinking about direction and how changes in density of paint or use of water define and subtly change the composition."

 Location: 35 Monell Place

 Photo Credits for above photos: Rosemary Braghieri Rednour